Why Publish on the Asset Store?

 - Place all asset files under a single folder named after your asset:

 - All scripts must compile without errors or warnings on the Unity versions you support.
-Test on the minimum and maximum versions you list.

 Why Should You Write Documentation Before Finalizing the API?

+Writing the documentation before you finalize the public API forces you to think like a user.
+If a feature is hard to document, it's probably hard to use.
 Your documentation should cover: quick start (5 minutes to a working scene), all public API methods with parameters and return types, common use cases with code examples, and a troubleshooting FAQ.
-Time invested in documentation directly reduces the volume of support emails you'll receive.

 What Is the Unity Asset Store Submission Process?